venerdi2/mainline/README.md

 ```

 # Usage
-Look for System -> Ubuntu Mainline Kernel Installer in your desktop's Applications/Start menu.
+Look for System -> Mainline Kernels in your desktop's Applications/Start menu.

 Otherwise:
 CLI